mattwire/org.civicrm.smartdebit/docs/setup.md

 * Support Frequency Factor: Yes (if you want anything other than 1 month or 1 year intervals).
 * Support Collection days: For flexibility, allow any at Smartdebit and restrict via Smartdebit Settings in CiviCRM.

+Ask Smartdebit to confirm:

+* What is the "Advance Notice Period" for the Direct Debit Guarantee?

 ## CiviCRM Setup
 Install this extension!